ZVR999/Cybersecurity/README.md

     B. Understand and eventually build out my own exploits/malware.

-    C. Use logging and monitoring tools for forensic practice.
+    C. Use logging, disk imaging, etc. for forensic practice.

+    D. Show experience with hardening systems and following best practices for configurations/encryption/etc.

-    D. Utilze all 4 foundations together to grow and to become more capable in the Cybersecurity field!
+    E. Utilze all 4 foundations together to grow and to become more capable in the Cybersecurity field!